Sign up for a new account.

 With their concentrated efforts, they’ve done just that.
 CGM utilization has increased from about 30-40% to an impressive 70%.

 “While we are encouraging CGM use in all patients, we’re targeting efforts to initiate CGM use in two groups right now: newly diagnosed patients and those on public insurance,” explained Dr. Prahalad.
 “For those newly diagnosed, we’re starting CGM within the first month of diagnosis, along with weekly remote monitoring.
-By reviewing data and helping with dose adjustments, we’ve seen a half percent improvement in hemoglobin A1c over historic controls.”
+By reviewing data and helping with dose adjustments, we’ve seen a half percent improvement in hemoglobin A1c over historical controls.”

 “For those on public insurance, we’ve been very fortunate to receive philanthropic funding from the Lucile Packard Children’s Hospital Auxiliaries Endowment Grants,” said Dr. Prahalad.
 She went on to explain that California has tough standards for children on public insurance, and because of this, Stanford Children’s has made CGM accessibility for this population a top priority.
 To date, they’ve provided CGM supplies to more than 100 patients awaiting insurance approval.

 “Improving these processes is something that our team is very proud of,” said Dr. Prahalad.
 It’s a huge step forward to have patients benefiting from CGM use, while the wheels are in motion for public insurance approval.
-And although it wasn’t part of their original plan, CGM became an entry point for patients to start on automated insulin delivery systems, too.
+Although it wasn’t part of their original plan, CGM became an entry point for patients to start on automated insulin delivery systems, too.

 Let’s talk about your recent publication:

 One of the major QIC goals has been to increase CGM use in pediatric and young adult populations, explained Dr. Prahalad.
-This initiative is very important, because CGM adoption is tied to improved health outcomes and quality of life measures in individuals living with T1D.
+This initiative is very important because CGM adoption is tied to improved health outcomes and quality of life measures in individuals living with T1D.

-“Early on we found that if you hand someone a box of sensors, a transmitter, and receiver — it can be a really poor experience.
+“Early on we found that if you hand someone a box of sensors, a transmitter, and a receiver — it can be a really poor experience.
 To keep people using CGM, they really need to learn how to use it well, so it doesn’t turn into a burden.”

 The study results were promising, Dr. Prahalad explained.
 “We saw an increase in CGM uptake from 34 to 55%, with the largest uptake in clinics that were using quality improvement methodology and documentation of interventions.”
 Research is ongoing to test these interventions and understand their impact on clinical outcomes.

 “Something we really want to tackle is to identify individuals who are struggling the most with their diabetes, get them started on CGM — and on an automated insulin delivery system.
-We’ve already been doing this, informally, but we’d like to develop this program to ease the burden of diabetes and improve clinical outcomes in this population.”
+We’ve already been doing this informally, but we’d like to develop this program to ease the burden of diabetes and improve clinical outcomes in this population.”

 Outside of work, Dr. Prahalad enjoys traveling and exploring new places.
 She’s also likely to be found on the tennis court or in the kitchen, cooking and experimenting with different foods.